fbaldux/Ising-Melting-dis/README.md

 ## save\_{...}.py

-The program averages the data in the Results/spec\_{...} files, saving them to Analysis/
+The programs averages the data in the Results/spec\_{...} files, saving them to Analysis/

-## save\_r.py

-The program computes the average r parameter around the center of the spectrum.
-It loads the Results/spec\_{...} files, and saves to Analysis/

-## save\_r0.py

-The program computes the average r parameter around the energy E=0.
-It loads the Results/spec\_{...} files, and saves to Analysis/

 ## sorter.py